gerstner-hub/libcosmos/doc/coding_style.md

 The project currently has a unified coding style.
-Without going into meticulous details describing every aspect of it I simply ask of you to adhere the coding style you find in the rest of the code.
+Without going into meticulous details describing every aspect of it I simply ask of you to adhere to the coding style you find in the rest of the code.

 A few pointers about the coding style follow.